rourabpaul1986/NTT/fntt_pipelined/README.md

 ./run
 ```
 The ./run file will generate all the required vhdl files of forward ntt.
 The run file has two variables n and q where n is the degree of the polynomial and q is the modulous.
-You can change the value of n and q in 'src/variant_pkg.vhd. as per your requirement.
+You can change the value of n and q in line 37 and line 38 of the 'run' file. as per your requirement.
 To verify your output please follow the print in red color in the terminal

 ![ntt forward](./ntt_test.png)